This page is an overview, and you will learn general information about:

 - Meat and protein foods, like beef, cheese, bacon and hot dogs

-It is important to eat a varied and well-balanced diet, especially when you are trying to lose weight to manage your diabetes.
+It is important to eat a varied and well-balanced diet, especially if you are trying to lose weight to manage your diabetes.
 Cutting calories should not lead to cutting nutrition.
 There are a variety of meal planning tools that you can use to help plan healthy, balanced meals.

 The MyPlate tool can be used to guide food choices.
 An interactive website – www.choosemyplate.gov – helps you create a personalized meal plan based on your age, gender and physical activity.
 This system encourages eating whole grains, fresh fruits and vegetables, lower fat dairy products and leaner proteins.
 It also emphasizes the importance of portion control and daily exercise.
 There are printable handouts for tips on selecting nutrient-rich fruits and vegetables, whole grains, and healthier fats.
 MyPlate also includes sample menus.
 Visit www.choosemyplate.gov.